Texas Medicaid Definition

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.

 Specific Texas Medicaid Programs

 Texas offers its residents several Medicaid programs, some of which are entitlements and others have limited enrollment.
 Nursing home care is an entitlement for all Texas residents that require it and meet the program’s financial criteria (outlined in the table above).

-The Community First Choice (CFC) Program is an entitlement program that, in addition to personal care, provides in-home support such as meal delivery, medical alert services, and chore services.
+The Community First Choice (CFC) Program is an entitlement program that, in addition to personal care, provides in-home support, such as meal preparation, medical alert services, and chore services.

 Primary Home Care (PHC) is another program that provides for personal care in the home.
 However, this program allows participants to choose their caregivers, and select family members can be hired as caregivers.

 Day Activity and Health Services (DAHS) is an adult day care program that helps families care for their loved ones outside of nursing homes by paying for daytime supervision and health services during normal working hours.

 How to Apply for Texas Medicaid